How To Breed Horses in Minecraft

-Horses, like all animals and creatures you can breed in Minecraft, exit “love mode” after 30 seconds of eating a breeding food and not finding another horse to breed with.
-You’ll need to feed it again for it to enter love mode, but there’s no need for the five-minute wait.
+Horses, like all animals you can breed in Minecraft, exit “love mode” after 30 seconds of eating a breeding food and not finding another horse to breed with.
+You’ll need to feed it again for it to enter love mode, but there’s no need for the five-minute wait in this case.

 Breeding a horse and donkey will result in a mule foal.
 Mules themselves cannot breed and produce offspring.
 In Bedrock Edition, you’ll receive the Artificial Selection achievement.

 When a foal is born and grows up, you can repeat the taming process.
 You’re more than welcome to feed your foals to make them grow up faster, but if you prefer to handle other tasks like mining and fishing, you can always put the foal in an enclosure and let it grow up slowly.
 Without feeding, all foals grow up in 20 minutes.